loglux/openwebui-docker-automation/README.md

 ﻿# OpenWebUI Docker Automation

 ## 🚀 Overview
 This repository contains automation scripts for managing **OpenWebUI and pipeline components** using Docker.
 It simplifies updates, resets, and ensures containers are healthy, especially for self-hosted setups like NAS environments.

-## 📌 Features

--   **Automated updates** for OpenWebUI
+## 🛠️ What is OpenWebUI Docker Automation?
+OpenWebUI Docker Automation is a set of **bash scripts** designed to **simplify self-hosting and container management** for OpenWebUI.
+If you're running OpenWebUI on a **NAS** and using Ollama on a **separate GPU-powered machine**, this project provides essential automation to keep everything updated and running smoothly.

+### 🚀 Why Use These Scripts?
+Managing Docker containers manually can be time-consuming.
+These scripts allow you to:
+- **Automatically update OpenWebUI** with the latest image.
+- **Effortlessly reset and redeploy pipeline containers** without lingering conflicts.
+- **Run health checks** to ensure proper functionality after updates.
--   **Container cleanup and fresh deployment** for pipelines
+- **Optimize container deployment** for NAS-hosted environments.

--   **Health checks** for stability verification

--   **Customizable ports and environment variables**

--   **Optimized for NAS and local deployments**
+## 🌐 Deployment Context
+This setup assumes **OpenWebUI is running on a NAS**, while **Ollama is hosted separately on a computer with a GPU** for optimized performance.
+Users can modify environment variables like `OLLAMA_BASE_URL` to point to their specific setup.
+---

 ## ⚙️ Scripts